Early Childhood FAQs

 9. How will you get to the playground?

-The Infant-Toddler class uses a special multi-seat stroller and children in the 2s/3s class will all walk to the playground holding onto ropes with rings.
+The Infant-Toddler class uses a special multi-seat stroller and children in the Preschool classes will all walk to the playground holding onto ropes with rings.
 Safety is our primary concern, and we will never go unless all are safe.

 10. What is the student/teacher ratio?

-We follow the New York City guidelines for student/teacher ratio.
+We follow the New York City guidelines for minimum student/teacher ratios.
 For Ones — 10 children/2 teachers; Twos – 12 children/2 teachers; Threes – 15 children/2 teachers.
 We also have additional student teachers, assistants and specialists in our classrooms.
 Of course, parents are always welcome, too!

 11. How do you support children who need services?